BrennanKolotinsky/scheduler/README.md

 5. Once that was done I tried to iron out the biggest bugs

 # Schema
 I used MongoDB as my schema design.
-I find it is the fast to get up and running on a free server.
+I find it is the fastest to get up and running on a free server.
 A more structured SQL design might be better if there were very clear requirements for data structure and more time to plan

 # Addditional Features
 Immediate: